Virtually-Retro/Viro/README.md

 ### Planned Fixes and Updates:

-	Improved Font Editor.
-Bug fixes and enhancements.
+	Improved Font Editor, bug fixes and enhancements.
 (Completed in RC3) Improvements to runtime engine and memory bitmask.
 (Completed in RC3) More detailed metrics.
 (Completed in RC3)
- 	Hardware Sprites
+	Hardware Sprites.
- 	Get Mouse in region
+	Get Mouse in region.
-  	GUI type subsystem
+	GUI type subsystem.
-   	3D calulations in maths subsystem
+	3D calulations in maths subsystem.
 	General bug fixes and improvements.
-(Always on going)

 ### Changes in Version 1.0 RC2: